 The charter of a Digital and Content group might look something like this:

 Create compelling content to drive higher customer and prospect engagement resulting in more qualified leads for Sales.
 In addition, we will create a fluid customer experience, whether it is through inbound or outbound communications, to create one company feel.

 Notice the word “engagement” in there?
-Companies are spending up to 30% of the marketing budget on content and many have no clue if it is actually engaging their prospects and customers?
+Remember, great companies are spending up to 40% (or more) of the marketing budget on content – and many have no clue if it is actually engaging their prospects and customers!
 Are you measuring the level of engagement with each piece of content you produce today?